dasarpai/old.dasarpai.github.io/_wiablog/2023-12-01-The-Meaning-of-Success.md

 1. **Zynga** :Game development company, faced declining user base and shifted focus to mobile games, continues to develop and publish games

 # People
+These individuals have been, or were, exceptionally intelligent, hardworking, and fortunate to have reached the heights they did—a recognition that preceded their inclusion in this list.
+What twists in life led them to this roster?
+Can we consider these individuals successful now?
+Passing judgment on life is effortless, especially within the confines of our minds, and without public consequences.
+Yet, living in the moment confronts us with myriad temptations, catch us by our neck and persisting until our last breath.
+After perusing this list, discovering their start, their journey, their acquisitions, and eventually their fate, you'll be compelled to reassess your personal definition of success.

 1. **Chanda Kocchar** : ICICI Bank CEO
 1. **Chung Mong-hun** : Hyundai Group CEO.
 Sucide from 12th floor.
 1. **VG Siddharth** : CEO of CCD.
 Sucide.
-1. **Raj Kundra**: He is a British-Indian businessman who was arrested in 2021 for his alleged involvement in a pornography racket ².
+1. **Raj Kundra**: He is a British-Indian businessman who was arrested in 2021 for his alleged involvement in a pornography racket.
-1. **Sreesanth**: He is a former Indian cricketer who was banned from cricket for life by the Board of Control for Cricket in India (BCCI) for his alleged involvement in spot-fixing during the 2013 Indian Premier League (IPL) ².
+1. **Sreesanth**: He is a former Indian cricketer who was banned from cricket for life by the Board of Control for Cricket in India (BCCI) for his alleged involvement in spot-fixing during the 2013 Indian Premier League (IPL).
-1. **Rahul Gandhi**: He is an Indian politician who has faced criticism for his leadership skills and political acumen ².
+1. **Rahul Gandhi**: He is an Indian politician who has faced criticism for his leadership skills and political acumen.
-1. **Arvind Kejriwal**: He is an Indian politician who has been involved in several controversies related to his political career, including allegations of corruption and misuse of power ².
+1. **Arvind Kejriwal**: He is an Indian politician who has been involved in several controversies related to his political career, including allegations of corruption and misuse of power.
-1. **Kapil Sibal**: He is an Indian politician and former Union Minister who has been embroiled in several controversies related to corruption and money laundering ².
+1. **Kapil Sibal**: He is an Indian politician and former Union Minister who has been embroiled in several controversies related to corruption and money laundering.
-1. **Vikram Bhatt**: He is an Indian film director who has been involved in several controversies related to plagiarism and copyright infringement ².
+1. **Vikram Bhatt**: He is an Indian film director who has been involved in several controversies related to plagiarism and copyright infringement.
-1. **Anurag Kashyap**: He is an Indian film director who has been accused of sexual harassment by multiple women ².
+1. **Anurag Kashyap**: He is an Indian film director who has been accused of sexual harassment by multiple women.
-1. **Karan Johar**: He is an Indian film director and producer who faced backlash for promoting nepotism in the Hindi film industry ².
 1. **Vijay Mallya**: He is a former Indian businessman and politician who was declared a fugitive economic offender by the Indian government in 2019 ⁴.
 1. **Nirav Modi**: He is a former Indian diamond merchant who was accused of defrauding the Punjab National Bank of over $2 billion ⁴.
 1. **Subrata Roy**: He was an Indian businessman and the founder of Sahara India Pariwar, which has been involved in several controversies and legal battles ⁴.